ResearchObject/ro-crate/docs/pages/use_cases/dataverse.md

 ## RO-Crate manager

 The [AROMA ARP RO-Crate Manager](aroma) customises Dataverse to allow detailed RO-Crate metadata editing and dynamic schema creation as an alternative to the more tabular metadata blocks.

+## ELN format

+Dataverse renders [ELN Electronic Lab Notebooks](eln), a file format based on RO-Crate, however currently only a ZIP file listing is provided.
+This can in theory be combined with the RO-Crate previewer.

 ## Resources